jeffbski/redux-logic/docs/api.md

 If the done callback is provided in your code then it is assumed that you want to do multiple dispatching and thus you need to call done when you are finished.

-Since it is a really common use case to do a single dispatch, you can omit the done and the process hook switches into single dispatch mode, expecting that dispatch would be called exactly once.
+You can omit the done and the process hook switches into single dispatch mode (this is deprecated), expecting that dispatch would be called exactly once.
 If you determine you don't need to dispatch anything then you can make an empty `dispatch()`.
+This mode is deprecated and will be removed in a future version.

 If you prefer to use promises, async/await, or observables then redux-logic makes it easy to use those as well ([see discussion later](/jeffbski/redux-logic/blob/master/docs/api.md#dispatch---multi-dispatching-and-process-variable-signature)).